MateuszKijewski/expenses-app/README.md

 app features:
 - full registration and login system
-- managing expenses, reccurent payments and limited categories
+- managing expenses, savings and limited categories
+- managing recurrent payments using Celery and Redis

 in development:
 - scheduled mails reminding about incoming bills

 in the future:
-- managing savings
 - login with Google